 - Garnish with chopped basil.

-Photos: Meg van der Kruik – they had to make more sauce because they couldn’t stop eating it!
+Photos: Meg van der Kruik – she had to make more sauce because her family couldn’t stop eating it!

 Eat your colors, friends.
 But do it deliciously.